theme-ontology/tstp/README.md

 **Useful**:
 There is no point in including themes that are so specific that it is hard to imagine another story containing the same theme.
-Indeed they make the task of *themeing* harder as they make it harder to search for suitable themes.
+They make the task of *themeing* harder as they make it difficult to search for suitable themes.
-Sometimes overly specific themes are better expressed as the juxtaposition of two more generalized named themes.
+Sometimes overly specific themes are better expressed as the juxtaposition of two more generalized themes.

 **Interesting**:
 A great many trivial topics can be found in any story.